-- CHM 105 lab manual (will be posted gradually on Brightspace) - RAM account and ID card, for purchases at the CHM Stockroom (Room 180) - Safety glasses/goggles & knee-length lab coat (can be purchased at the Stockroom - For some experiments, NITRILE gloves (can be obtained at the Stockroom) - A scientific calculator with log and exponent functions - Lab Prep Lessons and Announcements at the CHM 105 Brightspace website - Students must take responsibility for carefully studying all lab materials and following all study/safety instructions. - Note that safety equipment can also be purchased off-campus but must be approved by the Stockroom Manager before being used in lab.
+- CHM 105 lab manual (available at the URI Bookstore) - RAM account and ID card, needed for purchases at the CHM Stockroom (Room 180) - Safety glasses/goggles & knee-length lab coat (can be purchased at the Stockroom; safety glasses will also be sold in Beaupre 115 at the start of the semester) - For some experiments, NITRILE gloves (can be purchased at the Stockroom) - A scientific calculator with log and exponent functions - Lab Prep Lessons and Announcements at the CHM 105 Sakai website - Students must take responsibility for carefully studying all lab materials and following all study/safety instructions. - Note that safety equipment can also be purchased off-campus but must be approved by the Stockroom Manager before being used in lab.